 • Three of my clients got married as a direct result of our work together, but to my mother’s despair, I have no plans to start a family myself.

-• I know very little or nothing about most things, but I know a few things exceptionally well: people, the field of personal development, male-female dynamics, and the psychology of success and winning.
+• I know little to nothing about most things, but I know a few things exceptionally well: people, personal development, male-female dynamics, and the psychology of success and winning.

 • It took my parents 10 years to get over the fact that I quit school at 17.
-Now that I can support them in a big way—which I consider one of my most significant and meaningful accomplishments in life—funnily enough, they don’t even mention it anymore.
+Now that I support them in a big way—which I consider one of my most meaningful accomplishments—funnily enough, they don’t mention it anymore.

-• If I could have a one-to-one dinner with any 10 people I don’t know personally (dead or alive), I would go for Muhammad Ali, David Attenborough, Simone Biles, Dave Chappelle, Miles Davis, Ricky Gervais, Seth MacFarlane, Barack Obama, Jim Rohn, and Arnold Schwarzenegger.
+• If I could have dinner with any eight people I don’t know personally (dead or alive), I'd choose Muhammad Ali, David Attenborough, David Beckham, Dave Chappelle, Miles Davis, Ricky Gervais, Barack Obama, and Jim Rohn.